evennia/evennia/evennia/contrib/utils/git_integration/README.md

 Contribution by helpme (2022)

-A module to integrate a stripped-down version of git within the game, allowing developers to view their git status, change branches, and pull updated code of both their local game and evennia core.
+A module to integrate a stripped-down version of git within the game, allowing developers to view their git status, change branches, and pull updated code of both their local mygame repo and Evennia core.
 After a successful pull or checkout, the git command will reload the game: Manual restarts may be required to to apply certain changes that would impact persistent scripts etc.

 Once the contrib is set up, integrating remote changes is as simple as entering the following into your game: